shahrajat/MusicRec/README.md

  - __Studying/Relaxing__: If the **phone is stable** for a while (no change in location and accelerometer reading) and possibly located at Library/Home, then user can be safely assumed to be engaged in either studying or relaxing.

 - Music Player
- - __Song Database__: A local XML file containing a list of song metadata is read and the UI is dynamically generated using it.
+ - __Song Database__: A [local XML file](https://raw.githubusercontent.com/shahrajat/MusicRec/master/app/src/main/res/xml/songs.xml) containing a list of basic song metadata is read and the UI is dynamically generated using it.
 In a more practical setting (or cloud based service), the XML can be read from the a remote server.
  - __Song selection__: During the initial use of the Music Player by the user, the songs might be generated randomly.
 However, as the user starts interacting with Music Player, the player **learns** and starts mapping genre of the manual selection to activity.
 For a good learner, various aforementioned features can be user, however in this implementation a simplified approach based on frequence of genre is used.
+To allow for runtime adaptation of the application, developer makes no assumption of choice of music for a user during an activity.
+This means the **user history** containing Activity --> Frequent Genres is maintained.
+ - __Playing song__: To focus on the key aspects of context-aware and runtime adaptation, this is feature is implemented as mock action.
+User can still select a song from the playlist and the recommender engine plays the next song based on user

+## TODO
+   1. (Finished) Parse [raw XML](https://raw.githubusercontent.com/shahrajat/MusicRec/master/app/src/main/res/xml/songs.xml) having songs metadata and dynamically populate the UI element.
+   2. (Finished) Use Android Location API to detect current location of the user.
+   3. (Finished) Find accelerometer reading using phone sensors.
+   4. (In progress) Store user history in a persistent storage.
+   5. (TBD)

 ## Sample Screenshots
 <p align="center">